pglen/pyedpro/README.md

  The default key map resembles gedit / wed / etp / brief.
 Full ASCII;
  Any (fixed) font can be configured.
 No arrangements in the program for variable pitch fonts.

-  See KEYS file for the list of keyboard shortcuts or press F3 in the editor or look at the file in pyedlib/KEYS.
+  See KEYS file for the list of keyboard shortcuts or press F1 in the editor or look at the file in pyedlib/KEYS.
+This file is also called up when the main menu Help -> 'KeyHelp In Doc' is called up.

   If you highlight a word, and press F2, Zeal will open with the item searched and highlighted.
-Shift F2 will open Devhelp.
+Shift F2 will do the same with Devhelp.
 This is what I use to see the API of PyGobj.
-F1 will call up the pyedpro help screen.
-Shift F1 will open DevDocs.
-Naturally, Devdocs/Devhelp/Zeal etc . needs to be installed for this to function.
+F1 will call up the PyEdPro's help screen.
+Shift-F1 will open DevDocs.
+Naturally, Devdocs/Devhelp/Zeal need to be installed for these to function.

   On initial start, PyEdPro shows a left pane and a top pane.
 The left pane is for function summary and the top pane is for double view of the same file.